Dog and a kitten in an Easter basket

 Avoid the Easter Bonnets

-Avoid easter apparel for dogs or cats as they will likely find it stressful and uncomfortable.
+Avoid easter apparel for dogs or cats, as they will likely find it stressful and uncomfortable.
 If you want to include your pets in the seasonal fun, why not get them an Easter toy instead?

 Bunnies Are for Life Not Just for Easter